beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

 ## Header style

-This category has a number of settings that relate to two aspects of the header logo area:
+This category has several settings that relate to two aspects of the header logo area:

 * Background
   You can set a background color or image, with associated style settings.